How to work out what to do with your time

 · Where you are (or were, or will be)

-· Who else is there (or was, or will be) and what they are doing (or did, or will do)
+· Who else is there and what they are doing

-· Any objects or devices you’re using, like a football, tablet, sailboat, or car
+· Objects or devices you’re using, like a football, tablet, sailboat, or car

-· How you feel (or felt, or expect to feel)
+· How you feel (past, present, or expected)

-Grab a pen and paper, or open a document on your computer, write “Activities” at the top of a new page, and make your list using two or more of the techniques below.
+Grab a pen and paper, or open a document on your computer.
+Write “Activities” at the top of a new page, then make your list using two or more of the techniques below.

 👉 The 80-year-old you